emmajanedrews/base-template/_posts/2017-12-19-happy-holidays.md

 * **12/1-1/1:** Winter Fantasy and Light Show in Oxnard
 * **11/10 to 12/24:**Santa Photos at Pacific View Mall in Ventura
 * **Thru 1/8/17:**L.A.
 Zoo Lights Holiday Display
-* &nbsp;**Thru 12/24:**Visit and Photos with Santa at Simi Valley Town Center Mall
+* **Thru 12/24:**Visit and Photos with Santa at Simi Valley Town Center Mall
 * **11/24, 12/2-12/24:** Santa's Village at Janss Marketplace
 * **11/18-12/24:** Santa's Cottage at The Promenade at Westlake
 * **12/15-12/23:** Holiday Lights Spectacular Nightly at Janss Marketplace
 * Gift Wrapping Service Fundraiser at The Oaks
 * Gift Wrapping Service Fundraiser at Janss Marketplace

-This may be a busy time of year, but I am always here to help you and answer any questions you may have.&nbsp;
+This may be a busy time of year, but I am always here to help you and answer any questions you may have.

 And in case I don’t hear from you, have a happy New Year!